 This is a complex, sensitive, and lengthy area of law.
 The punishments can be severe, and it is difficult to determine if charges for related offenses will follow.
 Consult a licensed criminal defense attorney to ensure that you are adequately advised of the details related to the facts and circumstances of your unique case.

 If you have recently been arrested for Money Laundering or related offense, please don’t hesitate to call us for a free, no-obligation consultation with Seppi Esfandi.
-During your call, Esfandi will hear the details of the case and advice you on the best approach to defend yourself.
+During your call, Esfandi will hear the details of the case and advise you on the best approach to defend yourself.
 If you wish, a consultation in our office can be promptly scheduled.